Coveo-Turbo/cli/README.md

 | search-url | COVEO_SEARCH_URL |
 | name | COVEO_SANDBOX_NAME |

 #### Compiled Component

-The compiled component will have its resources served at the following endpoints.
+The compiled component has its resources served at the following endpoints.

-> Note that in some cases only Javascript or CSS may be available.
+> In some cases, only JavaScript or CSS may be available.

 - `./component.js`
 - `./component.css`

 #### Installed Components

-The installed components woll have its resources served at the following endpoints.
+The installed components have their resources served at the following endpoints.

-> Note that in some cases only Javascript or CSS may be available.
+> In some cases, only JavaScript or CSS may be available.

 - `components/<name>.js`
 - `components/<name>.css`

-The `<name>` represents the name of the component within `@coveops` scope.
+The `<name>` represents the name of the component within the `@coveops` scope.

-Example: Importing a component installed from `@coveops/test-component` will have the following assets served:
+For example, importing a component installed from `@coveops/test-component` will have the following assets served:

 - `components/test-component.js`
 - `components/test-component.css`

-> Note: Alternatively, these installed components can be bundled into the library via the corresponding `index` file in the `src` before being built.
+> Alternatively, these installed components can be bundled into the library via the corresponding `index` file in the `src` before being built.

 #### Injected Parameters

-The serve command will generate a Javascript snippet that is injected into the sandbox page by importing the `/config.js` file that will provide some of the information that was passed through environment variables or CLI arguments in a global `demoConfig` variable.
+The serve command generates a JavaScript snippet that is injected into the sandbox page by importing the `/config.js` file, which contains some of the information that was passed through environment variables or CLI arguments in a global `demoConfig` variable.
 This allows a sandbox to remain decoupled from the test settings to allow portability between environments where component-level dependencies permit.

-The following information is passed in the `demoConfig` object and is available to use within the application runtime:
+The following information is passed in the `demoConfig` object and is available to use within the application at runtime:

 | Property | Argument | Environment Variable | Default |
 | --- | --- | --- | --- |